 Septic arthritis is an infection in a joint.
 Many different types of germs (bacteria) can cause septic arthritis.
 Infection with a bacterium called Staphylococcus aureus is the most common cause.

-How do you get septic arthritis?
+How do you develop septic arthritis?

 If some germs (bacteria) settle on a small section of a joint, they can multiply and cause infection.
 Bacteria can get to a joint: